 ABSTRACT

-The objective of this methodological-academic chapter is to provide a clear and illustrative introduction to the Beta distribution, with examples applied to the social and health sciences using data randomly generated from Beta distributions.
+The objective of thismethodological-academic chapter is to provide a clear and illustrative introduction to the Beta distribution, with examples applied to the social and health sciences using data randomly generated from Beta distributions.
 Although this continuous distribution is well-known in mathematical statistics, it remains relatively unfamiliar to social scientists.
 The chapter begins with a historical overview to provide context, followed by an explanation of its support, parameters, and key functions, including density, cumulative distribution, quantile, moment-generating, and characteristic functions.
 Descriptive measures such as central tendency, variation, and shape are also discussed.
 The chapter then covers parameter estimation, focusing on the method of moments and maximum likelihood.
 The fit of a random sample to a Beta distribution with unknown parameters is tested using the G test and quantile-quantile plot.
 Additionally, the chapter presents the associated limiting distributions and generalizations.
 Four examples illustrate applications of the Beta distribution.
 The first example shows how to compute probabilities and descriptive measures when the two parameters of the distribution are known.
 The second example estimates the two shape parameters (alpha and beta) using the method of moments, calculates descriptive measures, and performs probability calculations.
 The third example estimates alpha and beta, along with their standard errors and confidence intervals, using likelihood methods.
 The fourth example tests the goodness of fit of a sample to a Beta distribution using the G-test and the QQ plot.
 Four appendices with R scripts for these calculations are included.
 The chapter closes with conclusions and suggestions for using the Beta distribution.

 Keywords: Continuous Distribution, Parameter Estimation, Goodness of Fit, Social and Health Sciences, Mathematical Statistics, R program.